 Introduction -the company Xmas party allowance

 When you run your own UK company, you may feel that the tax system does you very few favours.
 Thankfully, HM Revenue & Customs (HMRC) are not a complete scrooge.
 Therefore, it is good to know that during the tax year, they do give business owners specific financial incentives.
 This annual allowance is now known as the `Annual Event’.
-If you are a UK business owner, claiming the limited company Annual Event allowance or HMRC Christmas party allowance each tax year is worthwhile.
+If you are a UK business owner, claiming the limited company Annual Event allowance or HMRC Christmas party allowance (limited company) each tax year is worthwhile.

 Other tax tips

-Please read our article covering tax tips for contractors.
+Besides your limited company Christmas party expense, please read our article covering tax tips for contractors.
 This includes many handy tips you should be aware of when you have a limited company.
 This also includes our latest advice for the best tax planning ideas.

 The annual Christmas party allowance/annual event